 2) Access to rehearsal space and an opportunity to share work-in-progress with the NYTW Artistic staff and entire fellowship cohort;

-3) Mentorship from the NYTW Artistic Staff and contemporary theatre artists from our community;
+3) Mentorship from the NYTW Artistic Staff, and connections with contemporary theatre artists from our community;

 4) An invitation to participate in the artistic life of the theater by attending staff meetings, developmental readings, dress rehearsals, community gatherings and other NYTW special events;